-During 2021 a continued area of particular focus for the directors has been to steer through the challenges we have faced into as a result of the COVID-19 pandemic, from both an operational and customer perspective, ensuring alignment with guidance from LBG and the regulators.
-For example working with our Customer Financial Assistance teams to ensure appropriate support measures are in place for customers experiencing longer term financial difficulties as a result of the pandemic.
+During 2022 an area of particular focus for the directors has been to steer through the challenges of the emerging cost of living crisis, from both an operational and customer perspective, ensuring alignment with guidance from LBG and the regulators.
+For example, working with our Customer Financial Assistance teams to ensure appropriate support measures are in place for customers experiencing financial difficulties as a result of inflationary pressures.
+Despite uncertainty in this market segment, to meet customer demand for sustainable motoring the Company continues to enhance its electric vehicle proposition.